seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 Let's develop this idea by coming back to higher education: the web has offered students access to new kinds of resources to learn, which made easier for them to develop the corresponding skill.
 AI goes much deeper: AI can readily generate in a few minutes what a skilled student would have created in a few hours or days.
 This is not about offering more space for expression, or connecting spaces. **It is about fundamentally changing the meaning of "expressing oneself"**.

 One can then legitimately wonder: should the student continue to learn and acquire the skill?
-This question is radically new and was not opened up by the emergence of the web.
+This question was not opened up in such a radical way by the emergence of the web.

 ## <u>Broad</u> shock: web and AI alike?